CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/2b-MWLayer/Communication/BB_VISS.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Applications need a standardized, transport-agnostic API to access vehicle signal data defined by VSS.
+VISS provides this interface layer, enabling uniform access to the vehicle signal tree regardless of the underlying implementation.
+Its adoption by AUTOSAR Adaptive (Automotive API Gateway) demonstrates industry consensus.
+VISS supports the EU Data Act compliance requirements for standardized vehicle data access.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system